franklinscripts/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 #### B) Enrollment confirmation email

-After course enrollment, you will receive a confirmation email to an email address you have entered on the enrollment form.
+After course enrollment, you will receive a confirmation email to the email address you have entered on the enrollment form.
 This message either directly has your student number on it or includes a link that takes you to a page displaying your University of Helsinki student number.

 #### C) Contact Student Services